-Want to learn more about the engineering behind the SamKnows tests?
-Check out: https://samknows.com/technology/tests/metrics
+Learn more about the engineering behind the SamKnows tests

 The download speed is the speed at which data can be transferred from the internet to your computer.
 The upload speed is the speed at which data can be transferred from your computer to the internet.
 They are measured in megabits per second (Mbps).

 The download and upload speeds correspond to the package your internet service provider (ISP) listed when you purchased your broadband service.
-You'll have a figure for your download speed (e.g. up to 20Mbps) and one for your upload speed (e.g. up to 5Mbps).
+You'll have a figure for your download speed (e.g. up to 50Mbps) and one for your upload speed (e.g. up to 10Mbps).
 These can be the same or different.
 Upload speed is generally lower than download speed.

 When your data is sent over a network it is broken down into little ”packets”.
 Latency is the total amount of time it takes for a packet of data to travel from your computer to the test server and back to your computer.
 The lower the latency, the more responsive the service may appear.

-Packet loss is the number of packets sent over a network that were unsuccessful reaching their destination.
-It is like sending over a document composed of several pages, one page at a time.
-If you don’t receive all the pages, you won’t understand the content of this document.
+Packet loss is the number of packets sent over a network that were unsuccessful in reaching their destination.
+It is like sending a document composed of several pages, one page at a time.
+If you don’t receive all the pages, you won’t understand the content of the document.

 High packet loss will severely impact media services and online gaming applications.